Nathan-Bransby-NMT/fleek-nextjs-boilerplate/README.md

 ```

+### 3. Deploy

-3. Finally, deploy using the Fleek CLI:
+Finally, deploy using the Fleek CLI:

 ```bash
 //syntax